Man killed in hit-and-run crash in Crown Heights

-CROWN HEIGHTS, Brooklyn (WABC) -- Police are investigating after a deadly hit-and-run crash in Brooklyn Sunday morning.
+CROWN HEIGHTS, Brooklyn (WABC) -- Police are searching for a driver who fled the scene after a man was fatally struck in Brooklyn Sunday morning.

-Police say a driver hit a pedestrian at about 5:30 a.m. on Albany Avenue off Park Place in Crown Heights.
+Police say 30-year-old Kassim Mathews was hit at about 5:30 a.m. on Albany Avenue off Park Place in Crown Heights.

 "Total disbelief and shocked," she said.
 "It's too much right now, I can't believe it.
 I've got to know, I don't know what's going on."